 Of course, one of the absolute best things about the Alpha Industries N3-B is the price tag.

-While a comparable Canada Goose parka can cost more than $1,000, Alpha Industries’ is available for less than $200 on Amazon.
+While a comparable Canada Goose parka can cost more than $1,000, Alpha Industries’ version is available for a lot less.

 It’s hard to find a good top coat or pea coat for that price, never mind something as well made, durable and (of course) good looking as this one.